calm water

 For example, based on your inputs, we calculate the cost of a TSP annuity to cover your net cash needs in retirement and also show you what your TSP would do under all the 25-year S&P return sequences since 1928.

-Retirewise App: Helping Plan Your Federal Retirement
+FedsRetireWise App: Helping Plan Your Federal Retirement

 Are you a federal employee wondering if you can retire comfortably with your current TSP savings?
 Our easy-to-use retirement app aligns with the “three-layer cake” analogy used in federal retirement seminars to help federal retirees understand whether the revenue from their pensions, social security and TSP covers expected retirement expenses.

 Our free basic app provides a ball-park estimate of whether your TSP could pay for an annuity to cover your likely net cash needs after including your pension and social security income.
 The app also runs S&P 500 return scenarios as an alternative to buying an annuity.
 Higher risk, but possibly higher returns for you, and maybe your children.
+Go to Apple app store and search for "RetireWise Basic".

 Our premium app, while easy-to-use, will provide flexibility to include additional revenue sources, like a rental property, for a specific number of years and more granular expenses, like your mortgage, that may end relatively soon.
 This premium app also allows married federal employees to better plan their retirements.
 It also allows more flexibility on social security start dates and specific state income tax rates.
 And finally, it provides much more visibility into the probability of running out of funds in all of the 25-year S&P 500 scenarios since 1928.